 The village of Huacachina is built around a small natural lake in the Peruvian desert.
 It’s become an increasingly popular tourist attraction for adventurers drawn to sand boarding and high speed dune buggy rides.

 There are several tour operators located right in the village, offering morning and evening trips into the dunes when the sand is cooler.

-The thrill of the dune buggy is a rush like no other.
-Our driver loved his job.
+Our buggy driver loved his job.
 His evil yet gentile grin was unmistakable.
 He thoroughly enjoyed scary the crap out of his guests!

 Have you ever been in a vehicle that speeds up as it approaches a cliff drop?

 The feeling is similar to the feeling you get when on a roller coaster that is slowly climbing up its first peak, just before you’re about to descend.

 Sand Boarding Tip: Use an old snowboard with proper bindings and boots if available.
 Otherwise you’re likely to be strapped to a heavy wooden plank with poor control.